zmc/ceph-devstack/README.md

 Thank you for your interest in our project!

 To start off, we would like you to familiarise yourself with this project.
-This would involve understanding the basics of the [Teuthology] (https://github.com/ceph/teuthology) as well.
+This would involve understanding the basics of the [Teuthology](https://github.com/ceph/teuthology) as well.

-Tasks -
+Evaluation Tasks -

+##### Task 1
 1. Set up ceph-devstack locally (you can see supported Operating Systems here - https://github.com/zmc/ceph-devstack/tree/main)
 2. Test your setup by making sure that you can run the following command without any issues: